 1-Week East Java Itinerary – Temples, Waterfalls, & Volcanoes

 Java, the most populated island of Indonesia, is home to some of the most incredible volcanic landscapes in the world.
+Central Java and East Java are a must for your Indonesia itinerary.

 The smoking craters at Mount Bromo and Kawah Ijen have become famous tourist destinations in Java, but this island is also dotted with jungles, ancient temples, and waterfalls galore.